 DIY Patio Lights

 Lighting your patio doesn’t have to be expensive or time-consuming.
-There are plenty of DIY patio lighting ideas to help you get the same aesthetically pleasing outcome you see on Pinterest.
+Plenty of DIY patio lighting ideas can give you the same aesthetically pleasing outcome you see on Pinterest.

 Ideas include wire basket lighting, mason jar lanterns, recycled wine bottles, and even tin cans.
 Since the size and shape of lighting will vary, these creative touches can make the space your own.